sudachiapp/forum/README.md

 # Sudachi Forum
-This is the Forum where the Sudachi user report bug or suggest feedback.
+This is the Forum where the users of Sudachi report bug or suggest feedback.
-If you report issue of bug, I'd appreciate if you could tell me the following information.
+When you report a bug, I'd appreciate if you could tell me the following information.

 - App version
 - Your Environment(Mac/Win, and it's version)